 Hometown: New York, NY

-Major(s): Mathematics and the History of Art
+Major(s): Mathematics & the History of Art

 Activities on campus: Amherst Women's Squash, Athletic Team Engagement Leadership program member